owayys/OSTify/README.md

-> [!NOTE]
+> [!IMPORTANT]
-> It is not possible to currently use this, unless I manually whitelist your spotify account.
-A [quota extension](https://developer.spotify.com/documentation/web-api/concepts/quota-modes) request has been submitted and I am awaiting response from Spotify.
+> Due to the shutdown of the hosting provider, the OSTify backend is currently offline.

 # OSTify